Scotchester/jellybeans/_posts/2021-02-25-brachs-tiny-24-flavors.md

 Perhaps the ultimate test of a bag of jelly beans is how enjoyable it is to take one of each flavor and eat them all at the same time.[^1]

-_(You've remember the footnote before, right?
+_(You remember the footnote, right?
   If not, now would be the time to refresh your memory.)_

 The package is roughly split between fruit and non-fruit flavors,